Tips for Receiving a Package in Sweden

 Here are key tips to keep in mind when you are expecting a package in the mail:

-- Make sure your mailbox is marked properly with your first and last name in order to receive mail
+- Make sure your mailbox is labeled properly with your first and last name and room number in order to receive mail

 - Confirm that the sender of the package always lists your Swedish phone number and your email in the contact information, as that is what the local courier will use to communicate with you should they need to